ayufan/steam-deck-tools/docs/README.md

 ### Safe settings

-If you play online games application needs to be configured to.
+If you play online games application needs to disable kernel-features.
-Those settings are considered safe:
+**Those settings should be considered safe**:

 - **Fan Control**: Use **Default** FAN
 - **Performance Overlay**: OSD Kernel Drivers are **DISABLED**